aidanuhhh/web/roblox/roblox-scripts/da-hood-personal-choice.md

 # Da Hood Personal Choice

 {% hint style="info" %}
-These are my personal uses, Swagmode and Faded has free and paid versions.
+These are my personal uses, both Swagmode and Faded have free and paid versions.
 {% endhint %}

 ```lua